 Not an expense – an investment

 So much of what we buy today we make a loss on – but not so with solar.
 In fact, an average system installed in Hobart or Launceston can provide an internal rate of return of between 9.5% and 11% according to Australian Solar Index estimates.

 Further TAS details:

-Electricity prices may be on the rise, but Tasmanians are wiping out their electricity bills and in some cases even earning an income through installing solar panels and taking advantage of the feed in tariff offered in the state..
+Electricity prices may be on the rise, but households are wiping out their electricity bills and in some cases even earning an income through installing solar panels in Hobart and throughout Tasmania; taking advantage of the feed in tariff offered in the state..

 Our Tasmania team travel all across the Apple Isle, from West Coast to Flinders Island, to provide every customer unrivalled service.
 Their thorough understanding of government policy and rebates ensures they only offer systems that best suit your needs under current state legislation.
 The team are also Clean Energy Council accredited.